FINNGEN/autoreporting/README.md

 __NOTE: currently, only files which are in build 38 are supported.
 This concerns all of the input files.__

+__NOTE: In case you do not have access to the Finnish LD panel (requires access to refinery), use the command-line option `--ld-api online` to circumvent that and still get access to Finnish LD.__

 #  2. <a name='Installation'></a>Installation